vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The Search endpoint lets you perform a query while defining its parameters that specify the query text, pagination details, metadata filters, and other settings that enable application builders to tailor their queries to specific use cases.
+The Query API lets you perform a query while defining its parameters that specify the query text, pagination details, metadata filters, and other settings that enable application builders to tailor their queries to specific use cases.